isorna/dropcommander/docs/en/dfc/the-basics/orbital-layers.md

 ## Limitations in Atmosphere

-**Atmosphere may only be entered by ships with the Atmospheric special rule.** Any other ships are destroyed on entry.
+**Atmosphere may only be entered by ships with the Atmospheric special rule**.
+Any other ships are destroyed on entry.
 Ships in Atmosphere have their available Thrust reduced to 2".
 Ships moving into Atmosphere therefore lose any remaining movement apart from this 2".

 **Ships moving out of Atmosphere into Low Orbit must do so at the start of their movement,** and follow the rules for moving up an Orbital Layer and do not suffer this penalty. (see Moving between Orbital Layers).